iiasa/ece-teaching/tutorials/pyam.rst

 Presentation at the Strommarkttreffen (July 14, 2021)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At an online presentation in the Strommarkttreffen_ on July 14, 2021, `Daniel Huppmann <https://www.iiasa.ac.at/staff/huppmann>`_ gave a presentation and live demo of the **pyam** package.
+At an online meeting of the Strommarkttreffen_ on July 14, 2021, `Daniel Huppmann <https://www.iiasa.ac.at/staff/huppmann>`_ presented an overview and live demo of the **pyam** package.

  - Presentation slides (german/english): doi `10.22022/IACC/07-2021.17319`_